Fairness-Aware PAC Learning from Corrupted Data: Upper bounds proofs

 \end{theorem} We also present a corresponding result for equal opportunity. \begin{theorem} Let $0 \leq \alpha < 0.5, P_{10} \leq P_{11} < 1$ be such that $P_{10} + P_{11} < 1$.
 For any input set $\mathcal{X}$ with at least five distinct points, there exists a finite hypothesis space $\mathcal{H}$, such that for any learning algorithm $\mathcal{L}:\cup_{n\in\mathbb{N}}(\prodspace)^n \to \mathcal{H}$, there exists a distribution $\mathbb{P}$ \textit{for which $\mathbb{P}(A = a, Y = 1) = P_{1a}$ for $a\in\{0,1\}$}, a malicious adversary $\mathcal{A}$ of power $\alpha$ and a hypothesis $h^* \in \mathcal{H}$, such that with probability at least $0.5$

 and

-\end{theorem} Once again the error terms on the fairness notions are inversely proportional to $P_0$ and $P_{10}$ respectively, indicating that datasets in which one of the subgroups is underrepresented are particularly vulnerable to data manipulations.
+\end{theorem} Once again the error terms on the fairness notions are inversely proportional to $P_0$ and $P_{10}$ respectively, indicating that datasets in which one of the subgroups is underrepresented are particularly vulnerable to data manipulations. \tosee{In Theorem \ref{thm:lower-bound-equal-opp-with-p-good-loss} an additional multiplicative factor of $1 - \frac{P_{10}}{P_{11}}$ appears - while we believe this to be an artifact of the proof technique and not inherent, we do not currently have a lower bound construction that circumvents this term.
+However, considering the asymptotic behavior where $\alpha \to 0, P_{10} \to 0$, but $P_{11} = \Theta(1)$, this additional term is negligible.}